Skip to main content

 Before you begin

-Make sure the organization with which you want to associate your EV Code Signing (CS) certificate has been validated for EV CS – Code Signing Organization Extended Validation.
+Make sure the organization you’re including in your EV code signing (CS) certificate has been validated for EV CS-Code Signing Organization Extended Validation.
 See Submit an organization for prevalidation.

 Order your EV Code Signing certificate

-1. In the left main menu, hover over Request a Certificate.
-Under Code Signing Certificates, select EV Code Signing.
+1. In CertCentral. in the left menu, hover over Request a Certificate and then under Code Signing Certificates, select EV Code Signing.

 Certificate Settings